Skip to main content

 Physical Signs

-• Difficulty engaging in quiet activities without becoming restless
+• Can't do quiet activities without getting restless within minutes

 Behavioral Signs